Friday, 17 June 2011

 On telephone wires

-That would presently hum with shock
+That would presently hum with shock.

 Later when raised up to wet eyes

-To be cursed with truth
+To be cursed with this truth

-Scrabbling furiously for a gap
+Still scrabbling furiously for a gap

-In the hateful logic of the wake
+In the hateful logic of the wake,

-She transmits impotent love
+She transmits impotent love -

 Unsaid, undone, undying